-The wolves have kept the park's population of elks (prey for wolves) in check, which in turn limits how many berry-producing shrubs the elks consume.
-As a result, the bears have more tasty berries to eat, finds a study published today (July 29) in the Journal of Animal Ecology.
+The wolves have kept the park's population of elk (prey for wolves) in check, which in turn limits how many berry-producing shrubs the elk consume.
+As a result, the bears have more tasty berries to eat, finds a study published Monday in the Journal of Animal Ecology.

 The study points "to the need for an ecologically effective number of wolves," said co-author Robert Beschta, a researcher at Oregon State University, in a statement.
 "As we learn more about the cascading effects they have on ecosystems, the issue may be more than having just enough individual wolves so they can survive as a species.
 In some situations, we may wish to consider the numbers necessary to help control overbrowsing, allow tree and shrub recovery, and restore ecosystem health."